 3. Durability

-Durable paints save long-term costs by minimizing the need for frequent recoating.
+Durable paints save long-term costs by minimising the need for frequent recoating.

 Epoxy is one of the most hard-wearing and chemical-resistant options.